-As shown in Fig. 9, radiative cooling may also help to reconcile the non-radiative simulations with the data.
+As shown in Fig. 9, radiative cooling may also help reconcile the NR simulations with the data.
 Indeed, radiative cooling lowers the entropy of the gas and makes it sink into the potential well, which produces clusters with more spherical morphologies (Lau et al. 2011) and thus reduces the azimuthal scatter.
-Since we know that this effect is overestimated in our CSF simulations, radiative cooling likely reduces the azimuthal scatter with respect to non-radiative simulations, although not as much as what is predicted here.
+Since we know that this effect is overestimated in our CSF simulations, radiative cooling likely reduces the azimuthal scatter with respect to NR simulations, although not as much as what is predicted here.
+This effect may also explain why NR simulations fail to reproduce the average scatter profiles of CC clusters (see the right hand panel of Fig. 9).

-Alternatively, AGN feedback may be an important ingredient which is rarely taken into account in numerical simulations.
-Recently, Pratt et al. (2010) observed an anticorrelation between entropy and gas fraction, such that multiplying cluster entropy profiles by the local gas fraction allows to recover the entropy profiles predicted from adiabatic compression.
-I.e., the excess entropy observed in cluster cores is balanced by a lower gas fraction, and the total entropy follows the predictions of gravitational collapse.
-Mathews & Guo (2011) interpreted this result in terms of the total feedback energy injected in the ICM through various giant AGN outbursts, which they estimated to be as large as $10^{63}\,\mathrm{ergs}.$ In this scenario, feedback mechanisms are preventing the gas from collapsing into the potential well, causing a deficit of baryons in the inner regions of clusters, and thus flattening the observed density profiles.
-Moreover, it is well known that this mechanism also takes place at group and galaxy scale, leading to shallower density profiles in the accreting clumps.
-As a result, the gas distribution in cluster outskirts would be more homogeneous than predicted in non-radiative simulations, in agreement with our observed azimuthal scatter profiles.
-Therefore, although its implementation into numerical simulations is challenging (Sijacki et al. 2008), AGN feedback could be an important effect to reconcile simulations with observations.
-A more complex picture of the ICM, possibly including also the detailed treatment of magnetic fields, cosmic rays, thermal conductions (and of the instabilities arising from these ingredients), would still represent a challenge for present day cosmological simulations.
+Alternatively, AGN feedback may be an important ingredient that is rarely taken into account in numerical simulations.
+Recently, Pratt et al. (2010) observed an anticorrelation between entropy and gas fraction, such that multiplying cluster entropy profiles by the local gas fraction allows recovery of the entropy profiles predicted from adiabatic compression; i.e., the excess entropy observed in cluster cores is balanced by a lower gas fraction, and the total entropy follows the predictions of gravitational collapse.
+Mathews & Guo (2011) interpret this result in terms of the total feedback energy injected in the ICM through various giant AGN outbursts, which they estimate to be as large as 1063 ergs.
+In this scenario, feedback mechanisms are preventing the gas from collapsing into the potential well, causing a deficit of baryons in the inner regions of clusters, hence flattening the observed density profiles.
+Moreover, it is well known that this mechanism also takes place on group and galaxy scales, leading to shallower density profiles in the accreting clumps.
+As a result, the gas distribution in cluster outskirts would be more homogeneous than predicted in NR simulations, in agreement with our observed azimuthal scatter profiles.
+Therefore, although its implementation into numerical simulations is challenging (Sijacki et al. 2008).
+AGN feedback could be an important effect for reconciling simulations with observations.
+A more complex picture of the ICM, possibly including the detailed treatment of magnetic fields, cosmic rays, and thermal conductions (and of the instabilities arising from these ingredients), would still represent a challenge for current cosmological simulations.